kylegato/nh-politics-tracker/README.md

+# WORK IN PROGRESS!!!!!!!!!!!!
+NOT YET READY FOR USE

 # NH Legislative Accountability System

 A serverless application that tracks New Hampshire legislative activity, analyzes bills using AI, and provides accountability metrics for representatives.